webex/webex-js-sdk/SCRIPTS.md

 # Scripts

-The following npm scripts are the main entrypoints for building and testing the Cisco Spark JavaScript SDK.
+The following npm scripts are the main entrypoints for building and testing the Cisco Webex JavaScript SDK.

 ## build